Darkade/Darkade.github.io/_posts/2020-09-05-adventure-writing.md

 The reason I did this on the `.tex` file instead of my org file is because I wanted more control over placing in the layout.

-![The spot art for one of the corners][spotart]
-_The spot art for one of the corners_

 Again, make sure you have the right path to the image you want to include.
 In this example it's `./assets/accents` which was my spot art dir.
 Notice I've added a `width=.9` so that it doesn't occupy the same space as the text.

-Finally notice the `[h]` it stands for _"here"._ So once you export to PDF the image will be paced roughly _"there"._ There are [many options][https://www.overleaf.com/learn/latex/Positioning_of_Figures] and you should try the ones that fit each need.
+Finally notice the `[h]` it stands for _"here"._ So once you export to PDF the image will be paced roughly _"there"._ There are [many options](https://www.overleaf.com/learn/latex/Positioning_of_Figures) and you should try the ones that fit each need.

+![The spot art for one of the corners][spotart]
+_The spot art for one of the corners_

 If you want to use the art to make a page break a simple hack is to tweak the `width=` parameter, a little bit more or less to force the text to break.